-Melania Trump’s Silence Noted As Stormy Daniels Claims She’s Free To Tell Her Story, Suggests BI
+Melania Trump’s Silence Noted As Stormy Daniels Claims She’s Free To Tell Her Story, Reports ‘Business Insider

-Many eyes are on Melania Trump today after Donald Trump’s rumored payment to a porn star took on a whole new life in the headlines.
+Many eyes are on Melania Trump today after Donald Trump’s rumored payment to an adult film star took on a whole new life in the headlines.
 It looks as though a can of worms may have been opened with the shocking reveal by Trump’s lawyer after all these weeks of denial.

-The Stormy Daniels saga seemed to wane a little in the headlines, that is until Trump’s lawyer dropped the bombshell that reveals he did, in fact, pay the former porn star hush money.
-Michael Cohen, who is one of Trump’s top lawyers, admitted that he did pay Stormy the reported $130,000 back in 2016 when Trump was just a stones-throw away from the White House.
+The Stormy Daniels saga seemed to wane a little in the headlines, that is until Trump’s lawyer dropped the bombshell that reveals he did, in fact, pay the former adult film star hush money.
+Michael Cohen, who is one of Trump’s top lawyers, admitted that he did pay Stormy the reported $130,000 back in 2016 when Trump was just a stone’s throw away from the White House.

 Cohen claims he did this on his own accord, claiming that “neither the Trump Organization nor the Trump campaign was a party to the transaction with Ms. Clifford, and neither reimbursed me for the payment, either directly or indirectly,” reports the Business Insider.
-Stormy Daniels is a stage name and the real name of the former porn star is Stephanie Clifford.
+Stormy Daniels is a stage name and the real name of the former adult film star is Stephanie Clifford.

-According to the BBC News, Stormy Daniels has declared through her manager that she is now free to tell her story.
+According to the BBC News, Stormy Daniels has declared, through her manager, that she is now free to tell her story.
 This is an alleged story that appears to have been swirling under the umbrella of rumors for a few weeks now after her long-ago interview emerged allegedly spilling the beans.
 Stormy was bound to a non-disclosure agreement, but with Cohen openly acknowledging the payment, she feels that disclosure agreement is now null and void, leaving her a wide-open podium for her story-telling, according to the BBC.

 Stormy Daniels is free to "tell her story" of alleged Trump affair https://t.co/EpOCcTEVjT pic.twitter.com/Zo8GiKjAhm